HCMID/scholia-transmission/README.md

 (Pluto notebooks in the `nbs` directory have names including a semantic version number.)

+## Exploring the corpus

 - `termsearch`: see passages with term (anywhere in corpus).
 Includles TF-IDF measure of term's salience.
 - `stringsearch`: search for strings of characters in *scholia*.
 Includes option to download results as delimited-text file.
 - `initial-ngrams`: see distribution of initial n-grams in corpus.
 - `simplelda`: build topic models using LDA
 - `analyzetm`: load document-term data from delimited file and visualize distribution of topics by MS
 - `vocabfrequency`: view frequency of most common terms.
 Includes option to download list of terms.

+## Calculating features for our model

+- `centurydates`: compute an integer representing the century of the lates datable person mentioned in each scholion.
+- `scholia-size`: compute number of "words" per scholion.